IHerbSpec/spectra-harmonization/README.md

 ## Notes

 Raw spectral files and outputs should generally not be committed to the repository.
-Add `raw_data_files/` and `outputs/` to `.gitignore` if working locally.
+Add data file and outputs folders to `.gitignore` if you have moved such things into the repo folder.